MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Update-CsOrganizationalAutoAttendant.md

 Update-CsOrganizationalAutoAttendant -PrimaryUri "sip:mainoaa@contoso.com"
 ```

-In Example 1, the Update-CsOrganizationalAutoAttendant cmdlet is used to update all resources of an organizational auto attendant with Primary URI of sip:mainoaa@contoso.com.
+In Example 1, the Update-CsOrganizationalAutoAttendant cmdlet is used to update all resources of an auto attendant with Primary URI of sip:mainoaa@contoso.com.

 ## PARAMETERS

 ### -PrimaryUri
-The Primary URI represents the SIP address of the organizational auto attendant whose resources are to be updated.
+The Primary URI represents the SIP address of the auto attendant whose resources are to be updated.

 ```yaml
 Type: System.Uri